meteofrance/dgmr/README.md

 # Rainfall Nowcasting on France using DGMR model

-This repository applies the Deep Generative Model of Rainfall (DGMR) developed by Google DeepMind to Meteo-France rainfall data.
+This repository applies the Deep Generative Model of Rainfall (DGMR), an AI model under the terms of the [Creative Commons Attribution 4.0 International License](creativecommons.org/licenses/by/4.0/) developed by Google DeepMind to Meteo-France rainfall data.
 The goal of this project is to provide accurate short-term rainfall forecasts (nowcasting) on France.

 ## Table of Contents
 - [Features](#features)